apple/swift-migration-guide/Guide.docc/MigrationGuide.md

 Here you will find articles and code examples that will:

 - Explain the concepts used by Swift's data-race safety model.
+- Outline a possible way to get started with migration.
 - Show how to enable complete concurrency checking for Swift 5 projects.
 - Demonstrate how to enable the Swift 6 language mode.
+- Present strategies to resolve common problems.
 - Provide techniques for incremental adoption.
-- Present strategies to resolve common problems.

 > Important: The Swift 6 language mode is _opt-in_.
 Existing projects will not switch to this mode without configuration changes.